Randall was afraid that his friends would turn him * the police if they found out about his involvement in the insurance fraud.!@#$@!

-!@#$@!climactic!@#$@!climatic$%^%$My ancestors * to this country from Europe.!@#$@!
+!@#$@!there!@#$@!their$%^%$My ancestors * to this country from Europe.!@#$@!

 "Emigrate" means to exit a country, while "immigrate" means to enter.
 Typically, "immigrate" is used with the preposition "to," and "emigrate" is used with the preposition "from."